4 minute read

 - Our sympathetic nervous system cannot tell the difference between an actual physical threat, e.g. you are chased by a lion, and an imagined or perceived threat, e.g. a tight deadline or a fast spreading pandemic.

-- Nervous system that perceives a threat gives the same reactions even when we aren’t facing any physical danger, e.g. releases cortisol (stress hormone).
+- Our nervous system, when it perceives a threat gives the same reactions even when we aren’t facing any physical danger.
+It releases cortisol (stress hormone).

 - There is, however, a counterbalance mechanism in the body called the parasympathetic nervous system which manages relaxation, re-building, and the optimal functioning of our immune system.